 After completing my article on Hawaii Winter Baseball, I thought it was time to write an article on the history and present day situation of my favourite form of International Baseball: Mexican Baseball.

-Mexico’s baseball roots are believed to be traced back to the 1840s.
+Mexico’s baseball roots are believed to be traced back to approximately 1847.
 American soldiers in the Mexican War introduced Mexicans to the game of baseball in various regions.
-The laying of track for the railroad – specifically the Monterrey-Tampico railway – played a large part in the spreading of baseball throughout the country.
-Colonel Joseph Robertson, a Tennessee native who once served under General Robert E. Lee, introduced the game in Nuevo Leon when he granted his railroad workers a holiday on the fourth of July in 1889.
-Robertson and his workers celebrated the American holiday by playing the most American of games: baseball.
+The laying of track for the railroad, specifically the Monterrey-Tampico railway, played a large part in the spreading of baseball throughout the country, specifically northern Mexico.
+Colonel Joseph Robertson, who was from Tennessee and once served under General Robert E. Lee, introduced the game in Nuevo Leon when he granted his railroad workers a holiday on the fourth of July in 1889.
+Robertson and his workers celebrated by playing baseball.

 The first organized Mexican League was formed in 1925 by Jorge Pasquel.
-Pasquel had Major League ambitions and stocked his teams with Negro League stars.
-He also raided MLB players following World War II when there became a player surplus and accompanying pay cuts.
+Pasquel had major league ambitions and stocked his teams with Negro League stars.
+Furthermore he raided MLB players following World War II when there became a player surplus and accompanying pay cuts.
 Most of these defector players (23) joined the Quebec Provincial League soon after and Pasquel had to fold the league due to financial ruin in 1953.
-Two years later the league resurfaced as a Class-AA minor league, then reorganized yet again in 1967 as a Class-AAA league and continues to this day as summer league, although it is not affiliated with Major League Baseball.
+In 1955 the league resurfaced as a Class-AA minor league, then reorganized yet again in 1967 as a Class-AAA league and continues to this day as a summer league.

-Mexico also has a winter league: the “Liga Mexicana del Pacifico” or Mexican Pacific League.
-It is a “high level” winter league where the winner of the league moves on to represent Mexico in the Caribbean Series.
-The winter league has a total of eight clubs that play a 68-game regular season schedule.
-The season begins the second week of October and concludes in December.
+(Mexico’s other baseball league is the “Liga Mexicana del Pacifico” or Mexican Pacific League.
+It is a “high level” winter league where the winner of the league moves on to represent Mexico in the Caribbean League World Series.
+The winter league has a total of eight clubs that play a 68 game regular season schedule starting the second week of October and ending in December.)

 Attendance at professional baseball games has been flat, with about 2.3 million tickets sold each year between 1998 and 2003, the latest year of data, according to Mexico’s National Institute of Statistics, Geography and Information Processing.